grafbase/extensions/extensions/grpc/README.md

 # gRPC extension

-This extension allows exposing gRPC services as part of your federated GraphQL graph.
+This extension allows exposing gRPC services as part of your federated GraphQL API.
 The extension assumes protocol buffer payloads for the communication between the Gateway and the gRPC services.

 The core directive is `@grpcMethod`.
 It can be used on any output field, like so: